Peanhua/ot-harjoitustyo/documentation/architecture.md

 ### Moving GameObjects

 Moving a GameObject is done through the Location object each GameObject has.
-The following sequence diagram describes a basic moving of a `gold coin` GameObject to the `floor tile` Tile on a cave level.
+The following sequence diagram describes a basic moving of the `gold coin` GameObject to the `floor tile` Tile.

 <img src="moving_sequence_diagram.svg" alt="Sequence diagram about moving a GameObject" width="900" />